Fred Grambau

-Frederick E. Grambau (born August 30, 1950; died December 13, 2017) was an American football player for the Kansas City Chiefs.
-He played college football for the University of Michigan from 1969 to 1972 and professional football for the Hamilton Tiger-Cats from 1973 to 1975.
+Frederick E. Grambau (August 30, 1950 – December 13, 2017) was an American football defensive end.
+He played college football for the University of Michigan from 1969 to 1972 and professionally for the Hamilton Tiger-Cats from 1973 to 1975.

 Michigan

 A native of Ossineke, Michigan, Grambau attended Alpena High School.
 He later played college football as a defensive tackle at the University of Michigan from 1969 to 1972.
 He missed the 1970 season with a knee injury, but returned to the Wolverines in 1971.

 As a senior, Grambau started all 11 games at the defensive left tackle position for the 1972 Michigan Wolverines football team that compiled a 10-1 record, allowed opponents to score only 57 points (5.2 points per game), and finished the season ranked No. 6 in both the AP and UPI polls.
 He was selected as a first-team All-Big Ten Conference player in 1972.
 He was also selected as a starter on defense for the East team in the 1972 East–West Shrine Game in San Francisco.